steveyu123/My-WebPages/RGB_Game/README.md

-An RGB guessing game to help users fimiliarize themselves with creating RGB colors with practice guessing the correct picked color.
+An RGB guessing game for class to help users fimiliarize themselves with creating RGB colors with practice guessing the correct picked color.
 Used javascript/css/html to create.